 Overview

-All user interactions follow this eight-step lifecycle.Frontend sends request
+All user interactions follow this eight-step lifecycle.User interaction

 Authorization: Bearer {jwt} header or session cookie.Orchestrator validates auth